Double Island Point

 Double Island Point is a coastal headland in Queensland, Australia.
 It is the next headland north of Noosa and is within the Cooloola section of the Great Sandy National Park, at the southern end of Wide Bay.
-It is approximately 12km south along the beach from the tourist township of Rainbow Beach, Queensland.
+It is approximately 12 km south along the beach from the tourist township of Rainbow Beach.

 History

 The Kabi Kabi people have lived, hunted and fished in this area for tens of thousands of years.
 The site had obvious cultural significance and was used as a burial site by local indigenous people.